withastro/docs/WRITING.md

 Use quotation marks to highlight (default), or assign red/green "diff" style background colors on individual words and phrases.

 Regular expressions are supported within slashes `/ /`.
+See a handy [tool for converting between natural English and Regex](https://www.autoregex.xyz/)!

 - "{item}" - All instances of `{item}` are highlighted
 - del="My blog title" - All instances of "My blog title" have a red background color